 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor.
-However, supply remains an issue at the local level, particularly for lowand lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).
+However, supply remains an issue at the local level, particularly for low-and lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).

 For many countries, the primary challenge has shifted to having the capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-Low-and lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
+Lowand lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.

 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, Burkina Faso's daily vaccination rate has risen to 0.13% from 0.01%.
-Chad has had a 0.04% change in its fully vaccinated population (past 28 days) which is an increase from 0.00% in the previous update.Supply remains flagged as a concern for Côte d'Ivoire, Niger, Tanzania, Ethiopia, Gambia, and Guinea.
+Since our last update, Central African Republic's daily vaccination rate has risen to 0.22% from 0.11% and Somalia's daily vaccination rate has risen to 0.23% from 0.12%.
+Supply remains flagged as a concern for Côte d'Ivoire, Tanzania, Ethiopia, Gambia, and Guinea.

-Figure 11.
+Figure 12.
 Average daily vaccination rate, product utilization, and supply challenges for COVAX concerted support countries